garethredfern/laravelvue-spa/content/en/authentication/update-user.md

 ### Setting Up Laravel

-There isn’t much set-up required on the Laravel side, just make sure that the `'user/profile-information'` endpoint is added in the paths array of the config/cors.php file.
+There isn’t much set up required on the Laravel side, just make sure that the `'user/profile-information'` endpoint is added in the paths array of the config/cors.php file.

 ```js
 'paths' => [